 Telia Company promotes an open, honest and transparent flow of information, especially regarding the performance of internal controls.
 Control performers are encouraged to disclose any issues concerning their controls in the monthly reporting, so that a problem can be taken care of before it, possibly, causes errors or misstatements.

-The results of the self-assessments and the compliance review are communicated to the management of all relevant entities, to the GREC meetings and to the Board of Directors’ Audit Committee.
-The Audit Committee also receives reports directly from both external and internal auditors.
+The results of the self-assessments and the compliance review are communicated to the management of all relevant entities, to the GREC meetings and to the Audit and Responsible Business Committee.
+The Committee also receives reports directly from both external and internal auditors.
 The reports are discussed and follow-up observations are made by the Committee.
 Both the external and internal auditors are present at the Committee meetings.

-At least once a year, the entire Board of Directors meets with the external auditors, in part without the presence of management.
+At least once a year, the entire Board meets with the external auditors, in part without the presence of management.